 The word “steroids” conjures images of heavily muscled body-builders and athletes pushed beyond the healthy limits of human performance.
 For decades steroid use was commonplace, but that use is more controlled due to relatively new knowledge about their serious side-effects on a user’s health, including on fertility.
-Let’s take a look at the effects of anabolic steroids- essentially, synthetic testosterone and how they can impact on a man’s ability to conceive.
+Let’s take a look at the effects of anabolic steroids which is, essentially, synthetic testosterone on male fertility.

 The steroids we’re talking about here are anabolic steroids, synthetic testosterone.
 Also known as anabolic-androgenic steroids, these drugs are prescribed for the treatment of various conditions, including hormone imbalances and muscle loss.
 Unfortunately, they are often abused by athletes and others trying to quickly increase muscle mass.

 Steroids work by artificially increasing testosterone levels in the body.
 Testosterone, of course, is the primary male sex hormone, and it is responsible for the development of physical characteristics most people consider “male:” deep voice, body shape, etc. Steroids also increase the development of muscle mass by stimulating the creation of protein.
 Other, less desirable effects of steroid use can include:

 - Enlarged prostate